 Child and Adolescent Mental Health Services (CAMHs)

-We recognise that ‘moving on’ can be difficult for a child with SEN/and or disabilities and take steps to ensure that any transition is as smooth as possible.
-If your child is joining Cams Hill School or moving to another school/college:
+We recognise that ‘moving on’ can be difficult for a child with SEN and/or disabilities and take steps to ensure that any transition is as smooth as possible.
+If your child is joining Cams Hill School or moving to another school or college:

-- we will contact the new school’s SENCo and ensure he/she knows about any special arrangements or support that needs to be made for your child.
+- We will contact the new school’s/college’s SENDCo and ensure they know about any special arrangements or support that need to be made for your child.

-- for some pupils identified as having SEND it may be appropriate to offer additional opportunities to visit the school or college in preparation for transfer in order to assist with the acclimatisation of the new surroundings and meet some of the key members of support staff.
+- For some pupils identified as having SEND, it may be appropriate to offer additional opportunities to visit the school or college in preparation for transfer in order to assist with acclimatization of the new surroundings and meet some of the key members of support staff.

 When moving classes in school:

-Your first point of contact will be our SENCo – contact our school office to arrange a meeting.
+Your first point of contact will be our SENDCo – contact the school to arrange a meeting:

-Look at the SEND Policy on our school website.
+Look at the Cams Hill School Special Educational Needs Policy – which can be found on our school website